Pros and Cons of Life Insurance with a Long Term Care Rider

-A recent survey shows that as many as 70% of Americans will require long term care at some point in their lives.
+A recent survey shows that almost 70% of Americans will require long term care at some point in their lives.

 If you calculate that figure with the average stay of approximately 3 years, it comes to quite a significant sum.

 So...it makes sense to consider purchasing a life insurance policy with long term care benefits if you don’t have other plans in place.